edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-02-24-virtual-training-tips-for-trainers.md

 Put as simply as possible, training virtually requires a different toolset than in-person instruction.

-{% picture blog blog/2021-02-24-virtual-training-tips-for-trainers01.jpg --alt Training virtually requires a different toolset than in-person instruction %}
+{% picture "blog/2021/2021-02-24-virtual-training-tips-for-trainers01.jpg" , "Training virtually requires a different toolset than in-person instruction" %}

 ## 10 of the best virtual training best practices